leoluKL/ADTUI/README.md

 - Azure indoor map view integration
 - Revit 3D Autocad BIM model integration

-A more comprehensive platform is in [Azure IoT Rocks Platform](azureiotrocks-platform.md)
+A more comprehensive platform is in [Azure IoT Rocks Platform](azureiotrocks-platform.md) , which including ADT UI and other Azure IoT services.
+It is a B2C platform so anyone can use it for a taste of Azure IoT without need for Azure subscription.

 ### New Feature update
 - Rehaul UI to be align with the coming cloud host platform version